PARC-Robotics/documentation-2024/docs/competition-instructions/phase-1/introduction.md

 ### Simulation Environment
-The simulation environment used in this phase is modeled as a realistic farmland with rough terrain, lettuce crops, trees, barns, and pickup truck.
+The simulation environment used in this phase is modeled as a realistic farmland with rough terrain and fruit bearing tomato plants.

 ![simulation](../assets/world_description.png)